stroiman/fspec/Readme.markdown

 The funny looking _**>_ operator is chosen because it is right-to-left associative, allowing us to reduce the required no of parenthesis.

-The metadata getter is generic, but will fail at runtime if the actual data is not of the correct type.
+The metadata getter is generic, but metadata lookup will fail at runtime if the actual data is not of the correct type.

 Metadata with the same name on a child example group will override the value of the parent group, and metadata on an example will override that of the group.